The following content contains disturbing accounts of violence. Discretion is advised.

 In ancient Rome, those found guilty of certain crimes often faced a brutal form of execution called damnatio ad bestias or “condemnation to beasts.”
 Before cheering crowds of onlookers, inside the Coliseum and other public venues, convicted criminals were pitted against or fed to animals.
 This form of capital punishment also provided a macabre form of entertainment.

 Although most uses of animals as weapons are no longer lawful, that hasn’t stopped some people from using “beasts” to kill on their behalf.
-A&E Real Crime looks at notorious examples of murders aided by animals.
+A&E True Crime looks at notorious examples of murders aided by animals.

 Raymond Lisenba (Robert ‘Rattlesnake’ James)